482 Visa: Temporary Skill Shortage (TSS) Visa (Subclass 482)

 • pay the Skilling Australians Fund (SAF) Levy when nominating you (the amount is based on company turnover and the number of years you’ll be nominated on the 482)

-• pay you at least $70,000 + super for a full time 38-hour week, unless a higher amount is specified as a caveat
+• pay you at least $73,150 + super for a full time 38-hour week, unless a higher amount is a caveat requirement for your occupation

 TSS visa occupation lists